 Holders of our Preferred Stock have several rights that our common shareholders do not have such as preference on payment of dividends and liquidation distributions, the right to elect a certain number of directors, the right to adjustment in the event that securities are issued at a price per share less than that paid by the holders of the Preferred Stock.
-Our Third Amended and Restated Certificate of Incorporation provides that our Preferred Stock automatically converts to common stock upon the earlier of: (i) a closing of a firm commitment underwritten public offering pursuant to an effective registration statement under the Securities Act of 1933, as amended, resulting in at least \$15,000,000 of net proceeds to us; (ii) with respect to the Series 1 Preferred Stock, written consent or agreement of at least two-thirds of the then outstanding shares of Series 1 Preferred Stock (which must include the lead investor if it meets certain criteria); (iv) with respect to the Series B-1 Preferred Stock, written consent or agreement of at least two-thirds of the then outstanding shares of Series B-1 Preferred Stock; and (v) with respect to the Series B-2 Preferred Stock, written consent or agreement of at least two-thirds of the then outstanding shares of Series B-1 Preferred Stock; to the Series B-2 Preferred Stock, written consent or agreement of at least two-thirds of the then outstanding shares of Series B-2 Preferred Stock.
+Our Third Amended and Restated Certificate of Incorporation provides that our Preferred Stock automatically converts to common stock upon the earlier of: (i) a closing of a firm commitment underwritten public offering pursuant to an effective registration statement under the Securities Act of 1933, as amended, resulting in at least \$15,000,000 of net proceeds to us; (ii) with respect to the Series 1 Preferred Stock, written consent or agreement of at least two-thirds of the then outstanding shares of Series 1 Preferred Stock; (iii) with respect to the Series A Preferred Stock, written consent or agreement of at least two-thirds of the then outstanding shares of Series B-1 Preferred Stock; (iv) with respect to the Series B-1 Preferred Stock, written consent or agreement of at least two-thirds of the then outstanding shares of Series B-1 Preferred Stock; (iv) with respect to the Series B-2 Preferred Stock, written consent or agreement of at least two-thirds of the then outstanding shares of Series B-2 Preferred Stock.
 Upon the conversion of the Preferred Stock the holders of common stock will experience additional dilution.